Cura Per Profundum — Healing Through Depth

 conflict is explored as communication, not just escalation

-- the quieter, unspoken aspects of your experience are finally given room to speak
+- the quieter, unspoken parts of your experience are given voice

 -